kevinboone/get_deb.pl/README.md

 a relatively common-place operation, and that the regular `apt-get` would be able to do it.
 If it can, I can't figure out how.

-At the time of writing, the latest Rasbpian release was 'Buster'.
+At the time of writing, the latest Rasbpian release was 'Bookworm'.